 Thanks for helping to improve Cordova!
 This page provides a general guide on making contributions to Cordova.
 If you can't find something on this page, please feel free to contact the dev mailing list or ask questions on the Cordova Slack.

-Before contributing to Apache Cordova, it is recommended that you complete the following steps:
+Before contributing to Apache Cordova, it is recommended that you join the mailing list and send a brief introduction of yourself.

-If you find a JIRA issue that you would like to work on, you can ask to claim it; please leave a comment indicating your intention and a committer will assign it to you.
-Some issues in JIRA are auto-assigned to certain contributors.
+If you find an issue that you would like to work on, you can ask to claim it; please leave a comment indicating your intention and a committer will assign it to you.
 If it is clear that an issue is not being worked on, feel free to work on it yourself (but please comment first to let the assignee know).
-If you are looking for a place to start, try searching the issues labelled easyfix.

 The workflow for creating pull requests on Github generally follows these steps:

-Please include the JIRA id in the title of any pull requests made to Github.
-The Apache Git bot will link the PR and the JIRA issue automatically.
-For more help on Git, see the Git documentation
+Please include the issue ID in the title of any pull requests made to Github.
+For more help on Git, see the Git documentation.

 However you submit code, you should always call out a reviewer to look at and merge your code.
-A good place to find a reviewer is the component list or you can send a mail out to the dev mailing list with a link to the pull request.
+GitHub helpfully suggests possible reviewers whom you can add, or you can send a mail out to the dev mailing list with a link to the pull request.

 You are responsible for testing your changes and correcting any problems before submitting a pull request.
 Testing includes both verifying the functionality added/touched, and running the test suites to verify there are no regressions.